kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 admins may want to tightly or completely prevent exports from these namespaces unless there is a clear use case.

+In addition, an implementation may provide additional mechanisms for controlling which (single-cluster) namespaces may become members of a given multicluster namespace, thereby restricting which `ServiceExport` resources will be reconciled.
+In the case that implementation-specific policy prevents the reconcilation of a `ServiceExport`, this should be exposed via a status `Condition` on the `ServiceExport`.

 ### Importing Services

-To consume a clusterset service, the domain name associated with the multi-cluster service should be used (see [DNS](#dns)).
+To consume a multicluster service, the domain name should be used (see [DNS](#dns)).
 When the mcs-controller sees a `ServiceExport`, a `ServiceImport` will be introduced in each importing cluster to represent the imported service.
-Users are primarily expected to consume the service via domain name and clusterset VIP, but the `ServiceImport` may be used for imported service discovery via the K8s API and will be used internally as the source of truth for routing and DNS configuration.
+Users are primarily expected to consume the service via domain name and VIP, but the `ServiceImport` may be used for imported service discovery via the K8s API and will be used internally as the source of truth for routing and DNS configuration.